MarioIannotta/ShyView/README.md

 ## Disclaimer

-This component, is build upon a UITextField; use it at your own risk.
+This component, is build upon a UITextField "hack"; use it at your own risk.

 ## License